DOGGY (DOGGY) Price Hits $0.0004

-DOGGY (DOGGY) traded 3.4% lower against the dollar during the 1-day period ending at 11:00 AM E.T. on September 15th.
-One DOGGY coin can now be bought for about $0.0004 or 0.00000002 BTC on popular cryptocurrency exchanges.
-DOGGY has a total market capitalization of $1.49 million and approximately $133,681.00 worth of DOGGY was traded on exchanges in the last 24 hours.
-In the last week, DOGGY has traded down 2.9% against the dollar.
+DOGGY (DOGGY) traded up 0.6% against the dollar during the one day period ending at 10:00 AM Eastern on September 16th.
+One DOGGY coin can now be purchased for $0.0004 or 0.00000002 BTC on popular cryptocurrency exchanges.
+DOGGY has a market cap of $1.51 million and approximately $215,177.00 worth of DOGGY was traded on exchanges in the last day.
+Over the last seven days, DOGGY has traded 6.7% lower against the dollar.

 - WOW-token (WOW) traded 51.4% lower against the dollar and now trades at $0.0367 or 0.00000185 BTC.